 I have long wondered at the Aussie’s resilience, given the lack of support from any shift in the Reserve Bank of Australia guidance, and finally we are seeing the cracks beginning to show as Australia bank stocks are under pressure (some eyeing eventual pressure on housing market) and commodity prices have generally also failed to provide much support recently.
 The RBA minutes up tonight are hardly likely to provide a catalyst.
 Later this week we have the latest batch of Australia jobs data (one of the bright spots, but employment is a badly lagging economic indicator).
 In general, the Aussie will likely remain vulnerable on any deepening of weak risk appetite this week, particularly if some of this is linked to a more hawkish Fed and we continue to see USD consoildation, which could take AUDUSD all the way to some significant range mileposts lower.
 There are many of these, from the late 2017 low near 0.7500 to the cycle low in early 2016 below 0.6900.
 Note the big, choppy channel that has reigned as the chief technical feature since those lows.

-JPY – the JPY “safe haven” in full swing, though the path to upside made possibly less certain if US Fed rate expectation continue to pull higher after the FOMC meeting.
+– the JPY “safe haven” in full swing, though the path to upside made possibly less certain if US Fed rate expectation continue to pull higher after the FOMC meeting.
+GBP

-CHF – franc traders are on holiday in EURCHF, but somewhat interesting that the EURCHF not following EURJPY In any directional sense recently.
+– franc traders are on holiday in EURCHF, but somewhat interesting that the EURCHF not following EURJPY In any directional sense recently.
+AUD

-SEK – hawkish Riksbank dissenter Ohlsson will be out speaking later today as EURSEK has settled down toward the first support areas ahead of the pivotal 10.00 level.
+– hawkish Riksbank dissenter Ohlsson will be out speaking later today as EURSEK has settled down toward the first support areas ahead of the pivotal 10.00 level.
+NOK

 10:00 – Eurozone Jan.
 Trade Balance

 12:00 – Sweden Riksbank (hawk) Ohlsson to speak

 13:40 – US Fed’s Bostic (FOMC Voter) to speak